Physics Inspired Criterion for Pruning-Quantization Joint Learning: Method

 \subsection{Obtain the Compressed Model}

 The filters' importance distribution is updated by searching $\boldsymbol{a-b}$ pairs of layers.
 In the initial state, the distribution is unstressed and unmoving, meaning that $a_{l(i)}$ and $b_{l(i)}$ are 1 and 0 respectively.
-Learning $\boldsymbol{a-b}$ pairs under different constraints leads to different model compression effects.
-Meaning as in Algorithm \ref{Algorithm Description of PIC-PQ}, we use the regularized evolutionary algorithm (EA) proposed in \cite{real2019regularized} to learn $\boldsymbol{a}$ and $\boldsymbol{b}$.

-Once learning $\boldsymbol{a}$ and $\boldsymbol{b}$, we fine-tune the pre-compressed architecture employing the $\boldsymbol{\tau}$ gradient step.
+Compressed subnetworks of different computational complexity will be obtained by learning $\boldsymbol{a-b}$ pairs under different constraints.
+Meaning as in Algorithm \ref{Algorithm Description of PIC-PQ}, we use the regularized evolutionary algorithm (Regularized EA) proposed in \cite{real2019regularized} to learn $\boldsymbol{a}$ and $\boldsymbol{b}$.
+We first generate a \textit{pool} of candidates ($\boldsymbol{a-b}$ pairs) and record the \textit{fitness score} for each candidate, and then repeat the following steps during the total search iterations: (1) Sample a subset to a size of S from the candidates, and identify the fittest candidate.
+Then generate a new candidate by mutating the fittest candidate of mutation ratio $u$.
+(2) each $\boldsymbol{a-b}$ pair generated from Regularized EA equates to a compressed architecture, and we fine-tune the sub-network employing the $\boldsymbol{\tau}$ gradient step.
 Note that we use $\boldsymbol{\tau}$ to approximate $\boldsymbol{\hat{\tau}}$ (a fully fine-tuned step) and we empirically find that $\boldsymbol{\tau}=200$ works well.
-It is worth noting that, as in Figure \ref{p2} (a), the final global ranking of all filters is obtained when the optimal $\boldsymbol{a-b}$ pairs are learned.
-At this point, we can see that the filter with the highest global importance has the most information richness, and conversely, the filter with the lowest global importance has the least information richness.
-This confirms the feature interpretability.
+(3) Then evaluate validation accuracy as \textit{fitness score} of the new candidate.
+(4) Replace the oldest candidate in the \textit{pool} with the generated $\boldsymbol{a-b}$ pair and its \textit{fitness score}.